-Issued to an agency that has not maintained compliance with minimum licensing standards, but the board believes that compliance can be restored and subsequently maintained.
+"Probationary" status is issued to an agency that has not maintained compliance with minimum licensing standards, but the board believes that compliance can be restored and subsequently maintained.
 This license may be issued for up to one (1) year, at the discretion of the board.